 Ground Fault

 A ground fault occurs when a live wire comes into contact with a ground conductor or a conductive surface.
 This is often caused by damaged wiring or insulation breakdown.
-It is worth noting that ground faults pose a serious electrocution risk, making them a critical safety concern.
+Ground faults pose a serious electrocution risk, making them a critical safety concern.

 Line-to-Line Fault